Tilray's First Harvest And Distribution Of Medical Cannabis In Germany Successfully Completed | Benzinga

 Reducing Reliance On Cannabis Imports

-How has Tilray's medical cannabis program in Germany been functioning since it started operating there in 2017?
+Tilray further explained the way the medical cannabis program in Germany has been operating since it began in 2017.
 As it turns out, all this time Germany has been dependent on importing cannabis to meet the needs of its MMJ community, which is projected to include more than 100,000 patients.
 Tilray has said it is confident that its cultivation operations will notably minimize Germany's reliance on cannabis imports.

 Irwin D. Simon, Tilray’s CEO added, “The European Union represents a powerful growth market for us and, among its constituent markets, Germany possesses the greatest potential.
 We look forward to leveraging our strong medical platform and our multifaceted international operation, which combines in-country cultivation, importation, and large distribution infrastructure, to increase access and availability to high-quality, consistent medical cannabis for all European patients.”